iworks/og/readme.txt

 * og:price:currency - price currency
 * og:availability - stock status

-= I installed OG and ... nothing happens! =

-Please be patient, sometimes you need more a day to see results.
-The reason for this is cache on Facebook.
-But check your plugins too and if you use caching plugins, try to do "flush cache" on your site.

-You can force FB to refresh OpenGraph data by using this page https://developers.facebook.com/tools/debug/sharing/.
-Just go to Sharing Debugger, enter your URL and hit the button "Scrap Again".

-= How to setup default image? =

-You can use [Simple SEO Improvements](https://wordpress.org/plugins/simple-seo-improvements/) plugin, which is integrated with OG.

-= How to add Facebook app_id? =
+= How plugin get video data? =

-You can use [Simple SEO Improvements](https://wordpress.org/plugins/simple-seo-improvements/) plugin, which is integrated with OG.
+Plugin grabs data from content and if contains YouTube URL, then the plugin tries to get a movie thumbnail and use it in og:image.

+If the post contains YouTube or Vimeo links, this plugin saves it as a post meta video thumbnail link and adds it to og:image as a post thumbnail.

-= How to add twitter:site? =
+= If I need to change some values? =

-You can use [Simple SEO Improvements](https://wordpress.org/plugins/simple-seo-improvements/) plugin, which is integrated with OG.
+You can use [Simple SEO Improvements](https://wordpress.org/plugins/simple-seo-improvements/) plugin, which is integrated with OG to:

+- set a default image
+- set facebook app_id
+- set twitter id

+***I need more!***

+Rich filters implementation allows to change almost every output of this plugin, but this is for technicians: learn more on [OG Plugin Documentation Site](http://og.iworks.pl/).

 == Changelog ==

 = 3.1.2 (2022-02-25) =
 * Added check is array for `og:image` to avoid warning.
 Props for [Charles Smith](https://wordpress.org/support/users/bradlux/).
+* Changed Plugin URI from http://iworks.pl/en/plugins/og/ to http://og.iworks.pl/.

 = 3.1.1 (2022-02-24) =
 * Featured image for single content should be first.